Alejandro D. Aclan

-Alejandro Dumbrigue Aclan (born February 9, 1951) is a Philippine-born American prelate of the Roman Catholic Church, serving as an auxiliary bishop for the Archdiocese of Los Angeles in California since 2019.
+Alejandro Dumbrigue Aclan (born February 9, 1951) is a Filipino American Catholic prelate who served as an auxiliary bishop of the Archdiocese of Los Angeles in California from 2019 until his retirement in 2026.

 Biography

 Early life

-Alejandro Aclan was born on February 9, 1951, in Pasay City in the Philippines, the third of eight children born to Geronimo and Emerenciana Aclan.
-His father Geronimo served as a pilot in the Philippine Army Air Corps during World War II and was considered a war hero in the Philippines.
+Alejandro Dumbrigue Aclan was born on February 9, 1951, in Pasay City in the Philippines, the third of eight children born to Geronimo and Emerenciana Aclan.
+His father, Geronimo, served as a pilot in the Philippine Army Air Corps during World War II and was considered a war hero in the Philippines.

 Before Aclan entered high school, his family moved from Manila to Makati.
 While attending a high school operated by the Salesians of Don Bosco, he began thinking about joining the priesthood.
 After his graduation, Aclan entered the University of Santo Tomas in Manila to study medicine, but instead graduated in 1971 with a degree in medical technology.
 After graduation, Aclan taught at the university for a while, then started working for corporations as a programmer and systems analyst.
 He eventually reached middle management positions for the San Miguel Corporation and Citibank Philippines.

 In 1982, Aclan and his family immigrated to Covina, California, where he took a position at Union Bank of California.
 While still working at the bank, he started seriously exploring the idea of become a priest.
 In 1988, Aclan entered St. John’s Seminary in Camarillo, California.